 Which VPN protocols does Windows built-in support?

 IKEv2/IPsec, L2TP/IPsec, and SSTP are the main options.
 PPTP exists in some configurations but is deprecated due to weak security and should be avoided for sensitive use.
-Microsoft edge secure dns
+Is edge vpn secure: a comprehensive guide to edge vpn security, privacy, and performance 2026

 Can I use the built-in VPN to bypass geo-reblocks on streaming services?